 The biggest lesson for non-SaaS companies is that transparency breeds transparency.
 Establish an open dialogue with your customers and ask direct questions.
 Why would you choose us again?
-Why would you recommend for us?
+Why would you recommend to us?
 All of this helps an organization to become more self-aware in the way it offers its products and services, to innovate directly, and to satisfy its current customers.

 Provide easy access to the best and new products

 Only a few years ago, customers had to renew the products of big players such as SAP and Oracle whenever new versions were available.
-Today, the software giants in SaaS mode allows individuals and businesses to connect and use its cloud applications accessible over the Internet for a monthly fee.
+Today, the software giants in SaaS mode allow individuals and businesses to connect and use its cloud applications accessible over the Internet for a monthly fee.

 One of the main success factors of SaaS is this online software offering, which reduces the significant upfront costs of buying software or hardware. and owning it and ending up with a product. obsolete as soon as a new version is available.
 In the world of SaaS, the customer always has real-time access to the most recent and efficient versions.